philstopford/cine-encoder/README.md

 ### Installation

 Supported operating system: Linux x86_64.
-I tried to make thisfork still work on Windows but it's untested.
+I tried to make this fork still work on Windows, but it's untested.
 Mac support is untested as well.

 ### Build instruction for Linux
 In general, you need mkvtoolnix (the terminal version is fine), and mediainfo.
 The GUI will call ffmpeg but it is not required for building.
 Qt6 development libraries (multimedia, etc.) are also needed.